 2017-18 Stats: 11.0ppg, 3.1rpg, 1.6apg in 28.7mpg, shot 44.0% overall from the field.

 Status: Due $1.3 million for 2018-19 salary in second season of a three-year deal.

-Only NBA rookie this season to play all 82 regular-season games, and posted second-highest rookie single-game point total in franchise history with 36 points in the season finale at Oklahoma City.
+Only NBA rookie to play all 82 regular-season games in 2017-18, and posted second-highest rookie single-game point total in franchise history with 36 points in the season finale at Oklahoma City.

 Dillon Brooks is the definition of upside.
 His emergence - aside from the guarantee of a top-five lottery pick - is the most rewarding takeaway from an otherwise dreadful season.
 To go from being the 45th overall pick in last June's draft to becoming the only rookie to play in all 82 games, including 74 starts, speaks to the durability, determination and defiance the Canadian swingman displayed all season.
 Brooks took on every challenge, from reshaping his body into top condition to embracing the toughest defensive assignments every night.
 His confidence is as high as his upside.
 When the team needed him to become a go-to scorer late in a lost season, Brooks delivered a 20-point quarter in Chicago, then saved his best for last in that 36-point outburst in the season finale against the Thunder.